1960 - 2000 TV ownership and the license fee

 How many New Zealand archival TV shows have been digitally preserved?

 TVNZ archive titles would be a subset of the figures for 2019 onwards which record all audio visual material processed.
-As the TVNZ material has often been categorised as "at risk" we might safely assume that they make up a majority of titles being preserved each year.
+As the TVNZ material has often been categorised as "at risk" I've always assumed that they make up a majority of titles being preserved each year, as one stated aim is to have 200,000 at risk tapes digitalised by 2025; thus it is great to see that according the 2023/24 Ngā Taonga Sound & Vision annual report over 95% of the TVNZ magnetic media collection has now been digitised.

 Read more: How many New Zealand archival TV shows have been digitally preserved?